gdad-s-river/gdad-s-river.github.io/_posts/2016-07-27-design-the-solution-to-every-problem.md

 permalink: '/design-the-solution-to-every-problem'
 ---

-I watched Aarzon Swartz's documentary and somewhere in between I watched his T shirt which said **_Design is the Solution to Every Problem_**, or *Design can solve everything* or likewise.
+I watched Aaron Swartz's documentary and somewhere in between I watched his T shirt which said **_Design is the Solution to Every Problem_**, or *Design can solve everything* or likewise.
 All the data structures and maps worth of thoughts came to my mind which I'm unable to remember now.
 Here I try to remember and write what I, remember.

 **Mind**: A properly designed mind, can solve everything.
 What's the metric of properly designed mind?
 You *keep* yourself happy no matter what.
 That is possible when you are the controller of your emotions, rather than the vice versa.
 No matter how strong a problem is, is always taken care of if taken as a challenge.
 Aaron taught me that.
 Like in this [epic stand up comedy](https://www.youtube.com/watch?v=KQHsVPD5Ans) Jim Carrey rightly said in between, that there are moments when a thought comes ( we don't know from where ), we choose or not to choose to act upon it.
 A superbly designed mind,